moisestech/ml-fundamentals-notes/machine-learning/ml-ud-quiz.md

 ---

 ### **9. Let's say you're trying to predict a child's show size from their age and parent's show sizes.
 You relax the problem to allow for predictions between shoe sizes.
-What kind of machine learning task would you use to represent this problem?**
+What kind of machine learning task would you use to represent this problem?
+Choose One.**

 - [ ] Regression
 - [ ] Classification